ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Facility to hide individual sticky notes (with audit trail), so they're not shown in HTML (+ PDF) and XML views.
 See e-mail RNC/JK/RE, 2018-10-12.

-- Ensure that the “system user” and “server device” are used everywhere they should be.

 - (SERVER + CLIENT) Concept of “tasks that need doing” in the context of a research study.